misode/misode.github.io/src/guides/adding-custom-structures.md

 * `config.size`: This is a number between 1 and 7.
 This is important if your structure uses jigsaw.
 In this simple example, we'll leave it at 1.
 * `biomes`: This controls in which biomes this structure is allowed to generate.
 You can give it any biome tag, a list of biomes, or a single biome.
 For easy testing we'll set it to every biome with mineshafts.
 * `adapt_noise`: When true, it will add extra terrain below each structure piece.
 * `spawn_overrides`: This field allows you to override mob spawning inside the structure bounding boxes.
-This is outside the scope of this guide, but you could look at the [vanilla monument](https://github.com/misode/mcmeta/blob/1.18.2-data/data/minecraft/worldgen/configured_structure_feature/monument.json) structure feature as a reference.
+This is outside the scope of this guide, but you could look at the [vanilla monument](/worldgen/structure-feature/?preset=monument&version={#version#}) structure feature as a reference.
 #}{#[1.19]
-* `type`: This is the structure feature type.
+* `type`: This is the structure type.
 When making custom structures, you almost always want to set this to `jigsaw`.
 * `biomes`: This controls in which biomes this structure is allowed to generate.
 You can give it any biome tag, a list of biomes, or a single biome.
 For easy testing we'll set it to every biome with mineshafts.
 * `step`: The generation step to place the features in.
 This matches the steps in a biome's `feature` list.
 Possible values: `raw_generation`, `lakes`, `local_modifications`, `underground_structures`, `surface_structures`, `strongholds`, `underground_ores`, `underground_decoration`, `fluid_springs`, `vegetal_decoration`, and `top_layer_modification`.
 * `spawn_overrides`: This field allows you to override mob spawning inside the structure bounding boxes.
-This is outside the scope of this guide, but you could look at the [vanilla monument](https://github.com/misode/mcmeta/blob/data/data/minecraft/worldgen/structure/monument.json) structure feature as a reference.
+This is outside the scope of this guide, but you could look at the [vanilla monument](/worldgen/structure/?preset=monument&version={#version#}) structure feature as a reference.
 * `start_pool`: This is a reference to the **template pool** [(see next step)](#the-template-pool).
 * `size`: This is a number between 1 and 7.
 This is important if your structure uses jigsaw.
 In this simple example, we'll leave it at 1.
 * `start_height`: A height provider specifying at which height the structure should spawn.
 The example uses the constant shorthand so it just specifies a vertical anchor.